 If you, as a parent with cancer, are in a situation where you're being abused by your partner, there are some strategies to help reduce or heal the emotional trauma your child may experience.
 Many of these tools are very similar to those that are recommended for helping children cope with a parent's cancer.

 Developmentally, most children are at a stage where they're concerned with how any threat to their world, be it cancer or the abuse of one of their parents, will affect them.
 They need reassurance that there's a plan in place to take care of them, no matter what happens to their parent.

 When parents are diagnosed with cancer, we encourage them to explain to their children what their plan is if they're no longer able to take care of them.
 It's equally important in cases where a parent is experiencing IPV to develop a safety plan with the children about what they all will do to stay safe.
-A Child's Own Safety Plan is an excellent guide that can help parents and children develop a method to stay safe during a crisis.

 Open communication and remove blame